markszulc/experience-manager-learn.en/help/dynamic-media-classic-tutorial/basic-templates.md

 Here are the workflow steps to start your Basic Template:

-1. In Dynamic Media Classic, go to **Build \&gt; Template**  **Basics**.
+1. In Dynamic Media Classic, go to **Build > Template Basics**.
 You can either have nothing selected, or start by selecting an image, which will become the first layer of your template.
 2. Choose a Size and press **OK**.
 This size should match the size you designed in Photoshop.
 The template editor will load.
 3. If you didn't have an image selected in step 1, search for or browse to an image in the asset panel on the left and drag it onto the work area.

    * The image will automatically be resized to fit the size of the canvas.
 If you plan to swap out your high- resolution images, then you would typically bring in one of your large (2000 px) P-TIFF images and use it as a placeholder.
    * This should be the bottom-most layer of your template, however you can reorder the layers later.

 4. Resize or reposition the layer directly in the work area, or by adjusting the settings in the Layer Propertiespanel.
 5. Drag in additional image layers as needed.
 Add layers effects if you want as well.
 See the topic *Adding Layer Effects*,below.